Characters that appear in the 2014 video game Watch_Dogs. Be aware of unmarked spoilers

 - Deadpan Snarker: He relies on sarcasm and harsh communication when talking to Aiden.
 He's not sensitive even when Nicky is speaking to Aiden.

 - Evil Counterpart: To Aiden.
 Both are very skilled hackers who aren't too bothered with matters of legality.
 But while Aiden operates on some semblance of a moral compass, Damien has no such qualms.
+They also both have questionable fashion sense.

 - Evil Mentor: Taught Aiden into becoming a hacker.